landonma/Data-Management-Templates-Project/Internal_Sharing_Template/Internal_Sharing_Template_example.md

 ## SECTION I: DATA MANAGEMENT

 ### A) Project overview
-This agreement is between all the members of the Health and Value of the Brian Booth Wetlands.
+This agreement is between all the members of the Health and Value of the Brian Booth Wetlands Project.
 Throughout this document we will refer to it as the Project.

-This project is a collaboration between four groups, each creating a different dataset.
+This project is a collaboration between five groups, each creating a different dataset.
 The four data sets are:

 D1.
 Meteorological Data,
 D2.
 Bird Census,
 D3.
 Water Quality Records,
 D4.
 Use of Wetlands Survey
+D5.
+Map Generation

 ### B) Data Management Plan (DMP)
-The data management plan for the Project can be found in the shared R drive at "R:\projects\BrBoMaster".
+The data management plan for the Project can be found in the shared R drive at "R:\projects\BrBoMaster\DMPMaster".

 ### C) Data Description
+The aim of the project is use a wide range of disciplines to look at function and health of the Brian Booth Wetlands which lies along the Central Oregon Coast.
+To do this, 12 people from 5 departments and one government agency collected five datasets looking at different aspects of the same area.
+The datasets are as follow:

 1. Meteorological data
     - Readings from a station set up for the duration of the project (temperature, wind speed, humidity, ect)